0xcert/techpaper/src/whitepaper.md

 It provides a unified blockchain based certification layer for digital assets, which eliminates the middleman and acts as a mediator between parties involved in the certification process.
 Anyone can use the fully functional 0xcert protocol completely free of charge, with the ability to manually mint, burn, verify and transfer xcerts.
 In addition, the protocol uses a publicly accessible network of digital wallets and smart contracts, making it extensible through third party modules and a variety of dapps on a shared infrastructure.

 0xcert is unopinionated and supports numerous business models, used by third-party dapps.
 These applications sit on top of the protocol and can use XCT tokens as a fuel for their services.
-The dapps form a network of public and private digital assets certification services and offer higher-level features, that simplify and automate the certification process, provide public and private listing, rewarding mechanisms, integration gateways and more.
+The dapps form a network of public and private digital assets certification services and offer higher-level features, that simplify and automate the certification process, provide public and private listings, rewarding mechanisms, integration gateways and more.

 ## 1.2 Decentralization

-Certification represents assurance by an independent accredited body of conformity to specific requirements.
+Certification represents compliance with specific requirements accredited by an independent body of conformity.
 It covers products and their components, services, people and systems.

 <img src="images/2.svg" height="200" />